-Alison (Ali) Sehnert was born in Omaha, Nebraska, but moved to Adak Island, along the Aleutian chain of Alaska at the age of four.
-There her parents instilled a strong sense of adventure and determination in her sister, brother and herself.
+Alison (Ali) Sehnert was born in Omaha, Nebraska, but moved to Adak Island, in the Aleutian chain of Alaska, at the age of four.
+There her parents instilled a strong sense of adventure and determination in her sister, brother, and herself.
 Her family was on Adak for six years before moving to Fairbanks, AK, where she fell in love with Nordic skiing.
-That love of skiing allowed her to train, race and travel across the US and ultimately landed her a spot on University of Colorado, Boulder, Ski Team.
+That love of skiing allowed her to train, race and travel across the US and ultimately landed her a spot on University of Colorado Boulder Ski Team.
 There she double majored in Kinesiology & Fine Arts.
-After graduation she moved to Sun Valley, ID where she worked as the Assistant Nordic Director & Coach for the Sun Valley Ski Education Foundation.
-From there she moved to Jackson to become the Nordic Program Director for JHSC.
+After graduation, she moved to Sun Valley, ID, where she worked as the Assistant Nordic Director & Coach for the Sun Valley Ski Education Foundation.
+From there she moved to Jackson to become the JHSC Nordic Program Director.
 After nine years in that role, she and her husband, Sam, decided it was time to start a family.
-They now have two wild boys, Seppi (5) and Stanley (3.5), and a new pup, Goose.
-When away from the JHSC you can find her running, skiing, biking, camping, rafting and generally trying to tire out her boys!
+They now have two wild boys, Seppi (7) and Stanley (6), and a pup, Goose.
+When away from the JHSC, you can find her running, skiing, biking, camping, rafting and generally trying to tire out her boys!

 L200 USSA Coach

 B.S.
 Kinesiology, B.A.
 Fine Arts, University of Colorado, Boulder

 A healthy lifestyle is the foundation for happiness.
 Get outside and get active; that in and of itself fixes a lot of things.